FreshGNN: Reducing Memory Access via Stable Historical Embeddings for Graph Neural Network Training: Evaluation

-\system is not only fast but also reliably converges to the desired target accuracy. \Cref{fig:time-to-convergence} plots the time-to-accuracy curve of different training systems.
-All the baselines here are using mini-batch neighbor sampling without any further approximation so they all converge to the same accuracy of $\sim$66\%. \system can reach this same accuracy in 25 minutes while the slowest baseline (PyG) takes more than 6 hours.
+To further showcase \system speed advantages, \Cref{fig:time-to-convergence} plots the time-to-accuracy curve of different training systems {across 50 epochs}. {Except MariusGNN}, all the baselines here are using mini-batch neighbor sampling without any further approximation so they converge to the same accuracy of $\sim$66\%; {MariusGNN obtains a lower accuracy of $\sim$63\% and further epochs did not improve performance}. \system can reach this same accuracy in 25 minutes; the slowest baseline (PyG) takes more than 6 hours.